-- Increase the role of the private sector.
+- and the supervision of the relevant regulatory authority.
+This will also facilitate trimming and streamlining the ministerial structure. - Increase the role of the private sector.
 Using Japan, South Korea and the United States as models, most public services can and should be provided by private suppliers by 2039.
 In some sectors (such as telecommunications) this may be achieved quickly, while in others (such as railways) the transition period would be longer.
 A longer term vision should be developed soon to allow all parties to adjust and prepare for the changes. - Make markets more competitive-with stronger and more independent regulatory bodies.
 This is clearly a major prerequisite for giving the private sector a much greater role.
 The single most important agenda item in this context is the need to make regulatory bodies stronger, more independent and more credible, as is already the case with the Telecommunications Regulatory Authority.
 The need is urgent in power, civil aviation, railways and ports.
 Over time, water and sanitation must also be covered. - Focus on the longer term.
 Infrastructure is a prime example of an area that needs a longterm and multigenerational perspective.
-It is imperative that governments at all three levelscentre, state and local-periodically formulate a long-term vision of infrastructure needs (quality as well as quantity) under their purview and make it publicly available so that both consumers and producers can take day-to-day decisions within this framework.
+It is imperative that governments at all three levels- centre, state and local-periodically formulate a long-term vision of infrastructure needs (quality as well as quantity) under their purview and make it publicly available so that both consumers and producers can take day-to-day decisions within this framework.